Azure/ALZ-Bicep/docs/wiki/ConsumerGuide.md

 So if you customize the Management Group hierarchy you must also change references in other modules, as shown above.
 These are generally held in `variables` within each module to make it easier to customize in a single location per module, rather than multiple places per module.

-> This is mainly in the [`alzDefaultPolicyAssignments`](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/assignments/alzDefaults) module, but this module is designed to be prescriptive in its delivery of the ALZ conceptual architecture
+> This is mainly in the [`alzDefaultPolicyAssignments`](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/policy/assignments/alzDefaults) module, but this module is designed to be prescriptive in its delivery of the ALZ conceptual architecture.